KazaiMazai/Puredux/README.md

 StoreFactory is a factory for Stores and StoreObjects.
 It suppports creation of the following store types:
-- store - store as proxy to the factory's' root store
+- Root Store - plain Store as proxy to the factory's' root store
-- scopeStore - scoped Store as proxy to the factory root store
+- Scope Store - scoped Store as proxy to the factory root store
-- childStore - child StoreObject with `(Root, Local) -> Composition` state mapping and it's own lifecycle
+- Child Store - child StoreObject with `(Root, Local) -> Composition` state mapping and it's own lifecycle

 ### What queue does the root store operate on?